anlsergio/config-service-api/README.md

 echo "$(minikube ip) config-service" | sudo tee -a /etc/hosts
 ```

+### Helper Scripts

+For commonly used tasks and commands, there are quite a few helper commands added to the `Makefile`
-> For the complete list of helpers available, make sure to check out the `Makefile`.
+of this project available for the `make` command, so make sure to check the file out to get to know the full list.

+### Running the project

 <details>